carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 > ## Definitions
 >
 > Confusion matrix - A matrix used in classification to visualize the performance of a classifier.
-> Each cell shows the number of time the predicted and actual classes of samples occured in a certain combination.
+> Each cell shows the number of time the predicted and actual classes of samples occurred in a certain combination.
 {: .callout}

 ### Test Data